• Skip to primary navigation

 Can I use a different type of beer besides Guinness?

-Yes, other stouts can work, but the flavor profile might be different.
+Yes, other stouts will work, though the specific flavor profile may vary.

 Can I substitute fresh herbs with dried herbs?

-Yes, but you'll need to use less dried herbs as they are more concentrated.
+Yes, but use a smaller amount since dried herbs are more concentrated.

-Yes, this dish reheats well and can be made a day or two in advance.
+Absolutely.
+This dish reheats beautifully and can be prepared a day or two in advance.

 Eating the Guinness braised short ribs.